TomJcb11/Streamlit/README.md

 ## **Getting Started**

-1. Un-zip the envStreamlit.7z file containing the python env
+1. Unzip the envStreamlit.7z file containing the python env
-2. Be sure to place all of your tables in as many CSV files than you have table.
+2. Be sure to place all of your tables in as many CSV files as you have tables.
 The CSV folder/file MUST follow this type :

-   - separated by coma ","
+   - separated by comma ","
    - encoding = UTF8
    - 1 file = 1 table
    - file name = table name